asori015/WMx-Automation-Script/README.md

 # WMx Automation Script

-This program automates a process in WMx
+This program automates the dummy load process in WMx.